Planview Blog

 Related Posts

-Written by Cameron van Orman Chief Marketing Officer
+Written by Cameron van Orman Chief Strategy & Marketing Officer and GM, Automotive Solutions

-Cameron van Orman is executive vice president, chief marketing officer, responsible for all aspects of Planview’s global marketing, digital demand generation, and customer marketing.
+Cameron van Orman is the chief strategy and marketing officer and general manager of automotive solutions for Planview.
 Cameron has more than 20 years of enterprise leadership experience driving transformational change, business agility, and market growth.
 Prior to joining Planview in 2019, Cameron held senior marketing positions at CA Technologies (now Broadcom), where he was instrumental in the integration of Rally into the CA portfolio and he championed the internal Agile transformation of the CA marketing organization.
 Cameron also has served in strategic marketing, sales, and operations roles at BlueArc, Pillar Data Systems, Sun Microsystems, and StorageTek.
 He has a bachelor’s degree in economics and math from Dartmouth College and an MBA from the Kellogg School of Management at Northwestern University, and is on the board of the Children’s Diabetes Foundation.